raghavguptaa/2Weeks_Git-Github-Challenge/README.md

 > If we make changes oon one branch, they do not impact other branches.
 (Unless we merge the changes).

 - MASTER branch
-> It is the `defualt branch`.
 > In Git, "master" is a naming convention for a branch.
 After cloning (downloading) a project from a remote server, the resulting local repository has a single local branch: the so-called "master" branch.
-This means that "master" can be seen as a repository's "default" branch.
+This means that "master" can be seen as a repository's `"default"` branch.